Jordan Simmons goes from dark days at USC to a bright future with the Seahawks

 Carroll seems confident he will.

-“He was a really well-balanced athlete and he was really big – he’s a big strong guy that moved well,’’ Carroll said of what attracted the Seahawks to him.
-“We had good information on him coming from USC and felt like we had enough knowledge to get give him a shot.
+“He was a really well-balanced athlete and he was really big — he’s a big, strong guy that moved well,’’ Carroll said of what attracted the Seahawks to him.
+“We had good information on him coming from USC and felt like we had enough knowledge to give him a shot.
 Really at the point, he’s just kind of getting a shot — we hope he can come through.
 And he has.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.